How to Map Dublin Core to PREMIS for Archival Objects

 obj.set("{%s}type" % XSI_NS, f"premis:{object_type}")

-# Identifier: reuse the supplied dc:identifier or mint a UUID.
+# Identifier: reuse dc:identifier or mint a UUID so provenance is never anonymous.

 raw_id = dc_data.get("dc:identifier")